 How long is the data stored on external servers?

 30 days.
-Data older than 30 days is automatically purged by OPEN Servers.
+Data older than 30 days is automatically purged by OPEN SET Servers.

 Are OPEN SET Devices collecting data outside the production set?